Candidates Tournament 2026: Players, Schedule & Predictions

 **Javokhir Sindarov** (Uzbekistan, 19) won the 2025 FIDE World Cup — which is an insane accomplishment for someone his age.
 He's the youngest player in the Candidates and plays with an aggressive, calculating style that makes his games genuinely fun to watch.
 Uzbekistan is having a chess moment right now, and Sindarov is leading the charge.

 **Andrey Esipenko** (23) beat Magnus Carlsen when he was a teenager at Wijk aan Zee 2021, which remains one of the most talked-about results of the decade.
 He qualified through third place at the World Cup.
-Quietly dangerous — the kind of player who can beat anyone when he's in form.
+His preparation tends to be deep and specific — he'll show up with novelties that catch even well-prepared opponents off guard.
+Quietly dangerous, and the kind of player who can beat anyone when he's in form.

 **Matthias Bluebaum** (Germany, 27) is the Grand Swiss runner-up and probably the least discussed player in the field.
 I think that might actually work in his favor — nobody's going to over-prepare for him, and he's solid enough to cause problems for anyone on a good day.